 Steady earnings with no annual fee

 The Blue Cash Everyday card from American Express is designed to reward you the most at the places you shop the most.
 It offers you 3% cash back at U.S. supermarkets (on up to $6,000 in purchases each year, then 1%).
 You also receive unlimited 2% cash back at U.S. gas stations and on purchases from select U.S. department stores.
 You’ll then earn 1% cash back on other general purchases.

-New accounts also receive $250 in cash back after you spend $2,000 on new purchases within the first six months of account opening.
+New accounts also earn $200 in cash back after you spend $2,000 on new purchases within the first six months of account opening.
 This card also comes with two separate promotional financing offers.
-The first offer features 15 months of 0% APR financing on new purchases, followed by a standard APR of 13.99% to 23.99%, depending on your creditworthiness when you applied.
+The first offer features 15 months of 0% intro APR financing on new purchases, followed by a standard variable APR of 15.49% to 25.49%, depending on your creditworthiness when you applied.

 The second offer allows you to use American Express’ Buy Now, Pay Later plan with no fees for plans created during the first 15 months after account opening.
 For plans created after that, there’s a plan fee up to 1.33% of each purchase amount moved into a plan, based on the plan’s duration.

 This card also comes with several useful benefits, including a rental car collision damage waiver policy.
 This valuable rental car benefit was once common on most credit cards, but it’s now rather scarce.
 With this coverage, you can decline the expensive optional coverage every time you rent a car.

 Additionally, this card has no annual fee, so there’s no ongoing cost to holding the Blue Cash Everyday.